SmokeBellew1/entsoe_conf/register.md

 The following exceptions to the ticket registration fee apply:

-- Conference attendence fee will be waved if registration is completely using an official EU institution email address.
+- Conference attendance fee will be waved if registration you are an ENTSO-E member, employee of a European institution or permanent representation.

-- If you are an interns, student or currently an academic.
+- Members of the media will also have the attendance fee waived.

-If you have any queries regarding the conference please do not hesitate to contact us at [__conference@entsoe.eu__](mailto:conferenceo@entsoe.eu)
+In order to avail of this please contact [__conference@entsoe.eu__](mailto:conferenceo@entsoe.eu) for further details.

 </div>
 </div>